matteog24/weathery/readme.md

     **Q: What was the most challenging parts of your project?
 What are possibile future improvements are presented?**
     The most challenging part was working with promises and displaying the info on the HTML page.
-    About promises: the concept that confused us was about the '.then' statement.
+    About promises: the concept that confused us was about the `.then` statement.
 Why?
 We attempted multiple times to obtain information (such as the temperature) from the promise outside the function called in the '.then' statement, which returned a pending promise and a fatal bug.
     Then there was the issue of calling a function if there was an error with the promise.
-After running out of ideas, we asked our amazing teacher who introduced us to the '.catch' statement: a lifesaver, to say the least.
+After running out of ideas, we asked our amazing teacher who introduced us to the `.catch` statement: a lifesaver, to say the least.
     Displaying the info on the HTML page wasn't difficult, but time-consuming: we had to declare a constant for almost every element, which led to 20 lines only of constants and variables.

     What are we forgetting?
 CSS, of course!
-Who doesn't like spending hours just positioning the elements?
+We spent hours just trying to position the elements.
 This is where Bootstrap helps a lot, but still, we had to work a lot, but we like the UI/UX a lot!

     Of course, just like any other project, there are always aspects that can be improved.
 The code could always be more tidy and efficient.
-We could add more features, such as more SVG animations depending on the time of day, or the temperature of the location.
-There could also be a part of the website which displays the current time at the location.
-Adding some text which clearly shows where the city is located might also better the user experience.
+We could add more features, such as more SVG animations depending on the time of day (e.g. instead of the sun, there's the moon), or the temperature of the location.
+There could also be a part of the website which displays the current time in the location.
+Adding some text which clearly shows where the city is located, like the country, might also better the user experience.